 You may have heard various news reports this summer about issues affecting SNAP/EBT use at farmers markets across our country.
 While all Rhode Island farmers markets will continue processing SNAP/EBT transactions with no break in service, there is still some confusion around the situation.
 Thanks to the Farmers Market Coalition for providing this information from Novo Dia Group to help answer some common questions from market managers.

 Our Harvest Kitchen Local Foods Café is all about eating with the seasons.
 We’re excited to share our updated menu, now with some new seasonal dishes for August!
 Visit us Monday through Friday 7am – 3pm, on the corner of Main St and Bayley St (2 Bayley St) in downtown Pawtucket.

 Who’s buying local in our community, and what are they ordering?
-Take a look at some of the customers who recently purchased from local farmers and producers through our Market Mobile transparent wholesale distribution service — and get a sneak peek at some of the food on offer this week, like these “Occupied Pickles” from Backyard Food Company.
+Take a look at a few of the customers who just purchased from local farmers and producers through Market Mobile, and get a sneak peek at some of the local food on offer this week like adorable Mouse Melons from Hocus Pocus Farm in Chepachet, RI!

 Have you visited the Armory Farmers Market yet?
 Stop by the welcome table every Thursday 3:30-7pm and pick up your punch-card!
 Then get stamped every time you shop at the farmers market.
 Once you get four stamps, you’re eligible for 10% off at nearby West Side businesses.
 And there’s no limit — just keep shopping to keep saving!